midhunprahash-ui/Name_match_ml/README.md

 | 102    | Bob        | Smith     |

 > [!NOTE]\
-> You must generate a sample `employee_data.csv` file and save it to your project folder in the format given above to use the application.
+> You must generate a sample `employee_data.csv` file and save it to your project folder in the format given above to use the application, or use the `employee_data.csv` file uploaded in the repo.

 ---